 After a 2008 canoe trip down the Delaware River with Steve B., Skip and Bob Y. I bought a Cooke’s Custom Sewing canoe cover for my Wenonah Cascade.
-I had researched the value of canoe covers after our 2003 Spanish River canoe trip, but one rapid on the Delaware convince me to buy.
+I had researched the value of canoe covers after our 2003 Spanish River canoe trip, but one rapid on the Delaware convinced me to buy fairing fillers.
 At the end of the trip we paddled to the Delaware River Family Campground.
 Just before the campground we went under a railroad bridge which had some largish standing waves.
 We all took on water over the sides of the boat – not bad, but it was sloshing around as we pulled the last few hundred yards to the Campground.
 While some of the waves broke over Steve’s lap, the majority of the water came in just behind the front seat.
 A canoe cover would have prevented this.
 I anticipated many more white water trips and bought a canoe cover.

 The canoe cover languished in it’s box for several years, until this winter as Skip and his brother-in-law Steve began to make plans for another Spanish River canoe trip.
 I dragged my canoe into the basement with the intentions of installing it during a winter weekend.
 That didn’t happen.
 So this weekend I once again moved the canoe and set up in the shade under the shed.